-- 1. To adopt policies and procedures which encourage transport choice to and within the Macquarie Park Corridor. - 2.
-To minimise rates of private vehicle use for commuters and business (particularly lone driver) trips and achieve a transport modal shift target of 40% public transport/60% private transport use for the journey to work in particular. - 3.
-To support public transport, car-sharing, car-pooling, walking, taxi, and bicycle users by enhancing amenities and infrastructure. - 4.
-To more effectively manage the use of private vehicle trips and parking within the area. - 5.
+- 1. To adopt policies and procedures which encourage transport choice to and within the Macquarie Park Corridor - 2.
+To minimise rates of private vehicle use for commuters and business trips and achieve a transport modal shift target of 60% public transport use for the journey to work in particular. - 3.
+To support public transport, car-sharing, taxi, and bicycle users by enhancing amenities and infrastructure; - 4.
+To More effectively manage the use of private vehicle trips and parking within the area; - 5.
 Reduce congestion and the cumulative impacts of vehicle emissions upon air quality.